-Maulik Vaishnav

-Chicago Transit Authority

-Resource Planner

-Chicago, IL

-Email: vaishna2@illinois.edu

-Maulik Vaishnav recently joined the Chicago Transit Authority (CTA) as a resource planner in the agency's planning analytics team.
+Maulik Vaishnav Chicago Transit Authority Resource Planner Chicago, IL Email: vaishna2@illinois.edu Maulik Vaishnav recently joined the Chicago Transit Authority (CTA) as a resource planner in the agency's planning analytics team.
 Prior to CTA, he was a transportation planner for Arup in San Francisco.
-An urban planner and economist by training, Maulik focused on aviation policy in graduate school at the University of Illinois in Urbana-Champaign.
-His ACRP graduate program research included case studies of five Essential Air Service Program communities to understand the local support for a federal program supporting declining small community air service.
-Maulik is currently a member of AV010 Intergovernmental Relations in the TRB Aviation Committee.
+An urban planner and economist by training, he focused on aviation policy in graduate school at the University of Illinois in Urbana-Champaign.
+Maulik's ACRP Graduate Research Award's research included case studies of five Essential Air Service Program communities to understand the local support for a federal program supporting declining small community air service.
+He is currently a member of AV010 Intergovernmental Relations in the TRB Aviation Committee.

-Parth Vaishnav

-Carnegie Mellon University

-Ph.D.
-Candidate

-Pittsburgh, PA

-Email: pvaishna@andrew.cmu.edu

-Parth Vaishnav is currently working towards a PhD at Carnegie Mellon University's Department of Engineering and Public Policy.
+Parth Vaishnav Carnegie Mellon University Ph.D.
+Candidate Pittsburgh, PA Email: pvaishna@andrew.cmu.edu Parth Vaishnav is currently working towards a Ph.D. at Carnegie Mellon University's Department of Engineering and Public Policy.
 His research focuses on the economics of reducing greenhouse gas emissions from civil aviation.
 Before starting at CMU, he worked for an international oil and gas company in Singapore and The Netherlands.

-Parth holds a master's degree in technology policy from the University of Cambridge in the UK as well as a master's degree in product development and a bachelor's degree in mechanical engineering from the National University of Singapore.
+Parth holds a Master's degree in technology policy from the University of Cambridge in the UK as well as a Master's degree in product development and a Bachelor's degree in mechanical engineering from the National University of Singapore.

-Vikrant Vaze Dartmouth College

-Assistant Professor Hanover, NH

-Email: vikrant.s.vaze@dartmouth.edu

-Vikrant Vaze is an Assistant Professor of Engineering at Dartmouth College.
+Vikrant Vaze Dartmouth College Assistant Professor Hanover, NH Email: vikrant.s.vaze@dartmouth.edu Vikrant Vaze is an Assistant Professor of Engineering at Dartmouth College.
 Before joining the Dartmouth faculty in 2014, he worked in the industry for two years as a member of research staff at Philips Research.
-Earlier, he was a post-doctoral research associate at the Massachusetts Institute of Technology (MIT) where he received his PhD in Systems 2011.
-He also received an MS in Operations Research and another MS in Transportation, both from MIT, and a bachelor of technology degree from the Indian Institute of Technology (IIT) in Bombay.
+Earlier, he was a post-doctoral research associate at the Massachusetts Institute of Technology (MIT) where he received his Ph.D. in Systems 2011.
+He also received an MS in Operations Research and another MS in Transportation, both from MIT, and a Bachelor of Technology degree from the Indian Institute of Technology (IIT) in Bombay.
 His research interests include applications of optimization, game theory, mechanism design, statistical modeling and data mining methods to problems in logistics, transportation, energy, and healthcare.

-While a graduate student at the Massachusetts Institute of Technology, he won an award as part of the ACRP Graduate Research Award Program on Public-Sector Aviation Issues for academic year 2010-2011, preparing research on, "Airline Frequency Competition in Airport Congestion Pricing."
-He is also the recipient of a number of academic and research honors, including the Pikarsky Award for Outstanding Doctoral Dissertation from the Council of University Transportation Centers, best paper awards from AGIFORS and from FAA/EUROCONTROL, merit-based doctoral student fellowship from UPS, Presidential Fellowship from MIT, and the President of India Gold Medal from IIT Bombay.
+While a graduate student at the MIT, he won an award as part of the ACRP Graduate Research Award Program for academic year 2010-2011, preparing research on, "Airline Frequency Competition in Airport Congestion Pricing."
+He is also the recipient of a number of academic and research honors, including the Faculty Early Career Development Program (CAREER) Award from the National Science Foundation, Pikarsky Award for Outstanding Doctoral Dissertation from the Council of University Transportation Centers, a best paper award from AGIFORS, two best paper awards from FAA/EUROCONTROL, merit-based doctoral student fellowship from UPS, Presidential Fellowship from MIT, and the President of India Gold Medal from IIT Bombay.

 Kleoniki Vlachou University of Maryland Ph.D.
-Candidate College Park, MD Email: kvlachou@umd.edu

-Kleoniki Vlachou is a Ph.D. candidate at the University of Maryland under the supervision of Professor David Lovell.
+Candidate College Park, MD Email: kvlachou@umd.edu Kleoniki Vlachou is a Ph.D. candidate at the University of Maryland under the supervision of Professor David Lovell.
 Her research focuses on applications of operations research techniques to problems in air traffic management and more specific to aviation congestion management.
 She has worked on numerous projects funded by Federal Aviation Administration and NASA.
-She received a B.S. degree in Civil Engineering from the National Technical University in Athens, Greece, and a M.S. degree in transportation engineering from the University of Massachusetts, Amherst.
+Kleoniki received a B.S. degree in civil engineering from the National Technical University in Athens, Greece, and a M.S. degree in transportation engineering from the University of Massachusetts, Amherst.